ShyanJMC/minimal_packages/README.md

 # Minimal_packages
-My collection of programs compiled (using pacman package manager) to be as minimal is possible.
+My collection of programs compiled (using pacman package manager) customized by me.

-The target of this repository is;
+The target of this is;

-* Be the central point for repo; https://repository.shyanjmc.com
-* Be the central point for common programs with the less features possible.
+- Compile programs to be as minimal is possible.

+## Github and gitlab
+If you are seeing this in GitHub or GitLab take under consideration that are mirrors.
+The official repo is;

+https;//www.git.shyanjmc.com